Infinity Mirrored Room

 • Downtown

-Free, including Infinity Mirror Room.
+Free, including Infinity Mirror Room; special exhibitions free Thu 5–8 pm.
 Timed tickets required, advance reservation recommended.

 Three words: Infinity Mirror Rooms.
 Downtown’s persistently popular contemporary art museum has two of Yayoi Kusama’s immersive, mirror-laden rooms (one that you can step into, and one that you only pop your head into).
 But there are plenty of other highlights here too.
 Eli and Edythe Broad’s collection of 2,000 post-war works also includes artists like Andy Warhol, Roy Lichtenstein, Jean-Michel Basquiat, Ed Ruscha, Cindy Sherman, Barbara Kruger and Jeff Koons.
-And you can see it all for free (though rotating special exhibitions on the first floor require separate paid tickets).
+And you can see it all for free (rotating special exhibitions on the first floor require separate paid tickets, but even those are free Thursday evenings).
 An expansion that will increase gallery space by 70% is in the works and due to open in 2028.

 • Museums